 | Total | ~40 | ~18 months | One operator, one week, one prompt + iteration |

-The Fortune 500 isn't wrong to have 40 people — those 40 people deliver real craftsmanship.
+A large organization isn't wrong to have 40 people — those 40 people deliver real craftsmanship.
 What Taskade Genesis collapses is the coordination tax between them.
 One runtime with memory, intelligence, execution, and interface removes the handoffs, the integration tickets, the translation losses between disciplines.
 The craft is still needed; the committee is not.

 This is the single most important thing execution-layer tooling does.
 It is not about replacing people.
 It is about collapsing the coordination tax that accumulates every time a project crosses a team boundary, a tooling boundary, or an organizational boundary.
 Taskade Genesis is one runtime, one workspace, one person.
 The coordination tax approaches zero.

-Why Enterprise Self-Close Is a Signal
+Why a Self-Service Enterprise Upgrade Is a Signal

 Most enterprise software is not sold through self-service.
 The default motion is: